The Health Benefits of Bone Broth

 There are amazing health benefits from bone broth!
 And to get you started I’m sharing my super easy bone broth recipe.

-I honestly can’t remember what drew me to bone broth over three years ago but I certainly know what kept me making and drinking it: bone broth is good for you.
+I honestly can’t remember what drew me to bone broth over four years ago but I certainly know what kept me making and drinking it: bone broth is good for you.

-I’m going to share how bone broth erased my wrinkles, helped me lose weight, and other benefits.
+I’m going to share how bone broth smoothed my skin, helped me lose weight, and other benefits.

 What I’ll Cover About Bone Broth